 They were widely reproduced on Royal Vienna porcelain plates.
 The following are some spectacular examples.

-If you have one of these plates and would like to find out what it’s worth, please CONTACT US and we will provide you with a FREE online appraisal.
-If you’re looking to sell, we can help you find a buyer within as little as 24 hours.
+If you have a similar plate and would like to find out what it’s currently worth, please CONTACT US and we will provide you with a FREE online appraisal.
+We can even help you find a buyer, all free of charge.